Putting the Pieces Together

 The National Quality Standard (NQS) sets the benchmark for high quality practice in children’s education and care services in Australia.
 The NQS is not prescriptive and empowers services leaders to make informed decisions about their practice and pedagogy that reflects the unique contexts of their children, families and communities.
 It encourages service leaders and educators to develop and implement a service philosophy that draws on perspectives, theories and approaches to inform quality programs and practices that enhance outcomes for children and their families.
 The Montessori approach to education has strong alignment with the guiding principles of the Education and Care Services National Law and the Early Years Learning Framework (EYLF).
 Reflecting on this alignment has the potential to build confidence in demonstrating and articulating authentic, genuine, high-quality practices occurring in services.

-Rhonda Livingston
+Rhonda Livingstone

 12:30pm – 1:30pm